Sport Aviation Specialties

 Install an ELT (Back)

-An ELT meeting the requirements of TSO-C91a is required; older TSO-C91 ELTs are not allowed for new installations after June 21, 1995.
+An ELT meeting the requirements of TSO-C91a is acceptable; older TSO-C91 ELTs are not allowed for new installations after June 21, 1995.
 The difference is that the newer ELTs have an external antenna to be mounted on the outside of the aircraft and a small remote panel to be mounted on the aircraft instrument panel; the remote panel has an indicator light that shows when the ELT has been activated and a switch to reset the unit.

 Follow the manufacturer's instructions in mounting the ELT.
 It should be mounted as far aft as possible, in the correct direction to allow activation in a crash.
 It is also important that the structure to which the ELT is mounted be adequate to withstand the weight and G-forces of the ELT without vibrating in flight or failing in case of a crash.

-You might want to consider one of the new digital 406-mHz ELT, some of which have the ability to broadcast not only the emergency signal, but also the GPS coordinates of a crash and contact information for the pilot.
+You might want to consider one of the new digital TSO-C126 406-mHz ELT, some of which have the ability to broadcast not only the emergency signal, but also the GPS coordinates of a crash and contact information for the pilot.
 The 406-mHz units are currently a good bit more expensive than the TSO C91a units ($900- $1500 versus $175-$400).

 Install Other Required Equipment (Back)